bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 ## Sizing

 You can adjust the sizing of a placeholder by using the `size` prop.
-Acceptable values are 'xs', 'sm', or 'lg'
+Acceptable values are 'xs', 'sm', or 'lg'.

 <HighlightCard>
   <b-placeholder size="lg" />